Espoo: Demographics

-Population

 The city of Espoo has inhabitants, making it the second most populous municipality in Finland.
 The city of Espoo is part of the Helsinki metropolitan area, which is the largest urban area in Finland with inhabitants.
 The city is home to 5% of Finland's population.
 In Espoo, 22% of the population has a foreign background, almost three times the national average.

 The city is the 7th most densely populated in Finland.
 In 2022, the average age of people in Espoo was 39.0 years, lower than the average age in Finland (43.7 years).
 In 2021, the population of Espoo had the second highest average income in Finland after Kauniainen.

 Language

 The city of Espoo is officially bilingual, with both Finnish and Swedish as official languages.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 The number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 The proportion of Swedish speakers decreased the most in the 1950s: in the 1950s, Swedish speakers accounted for 43.1% of the population (about 10,800 people), while in 1960 they accounted for 23.5% (about 13,300 people), due to rapid urbanisation, which led to strong positive immigration of Finnish speakers from other parts of the country.

 The number of Swedish speakers increased slowly until the 2010s, when they numbered about 20,300, while the proportion decreased year by year.
 In 1996 the proportion fell below 10 per cent.
-As of 2024, the proportion of Swedish speakers in Espoo was 6.3% of the population.
+As of 2025, the proportion of Swedish speakers in Espoo was 6.2% of the population.
 In absolute terms, Espoo was the second most Swedish-speaking municipality in Finland after Helsinki, ahead of Raseborg, Vaasa, Porvoo and Korsholm.

 In 2018, the largest proportions of Swedish speakers in Espoo were in Suvisaaristo (33.6%), Espoonkartano (29.9%), Sepänkylä (24.1%) and Bodom (21.3%).
 In absolute terms, the most Swedish speakers lived in Haukilahti (993 people) and Matinkylä (813 people).

 The proportion of Finnish speakers has declined significantly over the past three decades.
-In 1999 the proportion of Finnish speakers was 88%, and in 2024 it was 68.7%.
+In 1999, the proportion of Finnish speakers was 88%, and in 2024 it was 68.7%.
 At the same time, the proportion of foreign language speakers has increased dramatically: in 1999 it was only about 4%, and in 2024 it was 25,0%.
 The foreign language speakers in Espoo are a heterogeneous group divided into tens of different languages, of which the Russian speakers form the largest part.